Experience and Support

 Resources for Applying to Health Professional Schools

-The PHRC provides guidance, resources and support for all majors across campus who are interested in applying to health professional school.
+The PHRC provides guidance, resources and support for all majors across campus who are interested in applying to a health professional school.

 Current students can find more information — including upcoming workshops — on Porches.